 Flowering in the genotype result of all crosses more dominant in the medium lines (115-125 days after planting), this shows that there is still segregation occurs in genotypes populations (Table 2).
 The frequency distribution of the Sriwijaya parental more directed at early maturity group, while Bugis is more directed at the late age groups.

 Therefore, both IR148 and IR7858-1 parental more lead to be the early maturity group to medium.
 This shows that the two parents still segregating (Table 5).
-Reference [6] stated that the repairing of very early harvesting lines and high yields in a short time through recurrent selection showed that this way was more efficient and promising in rice improvement.
+Reference [6] stated that the repairing of very early harvesting lines and high yields in a short time through recurrent selection showed that this way was more efficient and promising in rice improver 26 t.

-A broad range of segregation was seen in the progeny of the elite hybrids studied in F3 generation.
-The range of segregation of six important agronomic traits, i.e. plant height, maturity, the number of productive tillers, panicle length, the number of filled grains, and grain weight per hill are represented in Fig. 3.
-The frequency distributions of the six agronomic traits for F3 RS revealed the uniform distribution of genotypes with some values on the higher side of the parent and some on the lower side.
+Wide segregation was seen in the elite hybrid breeds in the F3 generation 2 The separation ranges of six important agronomic traits, namely plant height, maturity, number of productive tillers, panicle length, number of filled grain 4. and grain weight of each clump are presented in Figure 3.
+The sixth frequency distribution of the F3 RS 4 gronomic traits showed a uniform genotype distribution with some values on the higher side of the parent and some on the lower side.
 This shows that there were still segregating between genotype.
-Recurrent selection (RS) is a method of plant selection and crossing from systematic population to develop new superior population ([7], [8]-[10]).
+Recurrent selection (RS) is a method of selecting plants and crossing from a systematic population to develop new superior plat ([7],[8]-[10]).
 In the other hand, this method is a powerful procedure to accumulate desirable genes from crossing recombination between continuously selected segregants to get the best new population than before, because it consists of plants that have a combination of traits is desired.
 The sixty-one percentage lines had shorter plant height than parents.
-For maturity, 93 percent had higher leads to elders.
+For maturi 18 93 percent had higher leads to elders.
 The distribution of the number of productive tillers, panicle length, the number of filled grains, and grain weight per hill were 55, 37, 83, and 69 percent respectively more than parent.
-Wide diversity will more benefit for the next selection process.
+Wide diversity will more benefit for the null selection process.

-Overall, the analysis of variance for the agronomic performance of F3 lines from revealed significant differences in all characters was observed (Table 1).
+Overall, the analysis of variance showed that there were significant differences in all the observed agronomic characters of the F3 line (Table 1).
 Populations have high genetic diversity will give a good response to selection for high genetic diversity will provide great opportunities to get the right cross combination with the superior combined properties.
 Reported by ([4],[5]) that it is important to achieve the purpose of the selection so that the selection of one or more characters can be made more effective, should be known relationships between agronomic characters, yield and yield components.